mauricenaef/birthhood/README.md

 ## Acknowledgments

-* Hat tip to Andrea Glauser for providing the initial data and Inspiration to the Project
+* Hat tip to Andrea Glauser for providing the initial data and inspiration to the project
 * Thanks to all the guys at SO for having had the same issues we had